micmejia/bible-dump/NKJV/1 Kings/1 Kgs 4.md

 Judah and Israel _were_ as numerous as the sand by the sea in multitude, eating and drinking and rejoicing.

 ###### 21
-So Solomon reigned over all kingdoms from the[^g] River _to_ the land of the Philistines, as far as the border of Egypt. _They_ brought tribute and served Solomon all the days of his life.
+So Solomon reigned over all kingdoms from the River _to_ the land of the Philistines, as far as the border of Egypt. _They_ brought tribute and served Solomon all the days of his life.

 ###### 22
-Now Solomon's [^h]provision for one day was thirty [^i]kors of fine flour, sixty kors of meal,
+Now Solomon's provision for one day was thirty kors of fine flour, sixty kors of meal,

 ###### 23
 ten fatted oxen, twenty oxen from the pastures, and one hundred sheep, besides deer, gazelles, roebucks, and fatted fowl.

 ###### 24
-For he had dominion over all _the region_ on this side of [^j]the River from Tiphsah even to Gaza, namely over all the kings on this side of the River; and he had peace on every side all around him.
+For he had dominion over all _the region_ on this side of the River from Tiphsah even to Gaza, namely over all the kings on this side of the River; and he had peace on every side all around him.

 ###### 25
-And Judah and Israel dwelt[^k] safely, each man under his vine and his fig tree, from Dan as far as Beersheba, all the days of Solomon.
+And Judah and Israel dwelt safely, each man under his vine and his fig tree, from Dan as far as Beersheba, all the days of Solomon.

 ###### 26
-Solomon had [^l]forty thousand stalls of horses for his chariots, and twelve thousand horsemen.
+Solomon had forty thousand stalls of horses for his chariots, and twelve thousand horsemen.

 ###### 27
 And these governors, each man in his month, provided food for King Solomon and for all who came to King Solomon's table.
 There was no lack in their supply.